Particular/docs.particular.net/nservicebus/azure-service-bus/retries.md

 ### Keeping MaxDeliveryCount in sync with immediate retries

-Whenever an endpoint is redeployed with a new `Immediate Retries` value, endpoint specific queues, such as endpoint`s input queue, will be updated with the new value.
+Whenever an endpoint is redeployed with a new `Immediate Retries` value, endpoint specific queues, such as endpoint's input queue, will be updated with the new value.

 For system queues, such as audit and error queues, if a custom value was configured for `MaxDeliveryCount` redeploying the endpoint will not overwrite the already configured value.